shivesh1606/youtubeapi/README.md

 # mysite
 > Was able to just integrate the Api and create a search option for fetching data from the Api and displaying it to the page.
-The front end doesn't looks good and still connecting the site to azax was left so no auto refresh feature
+The front end doesn't looks good and still connecting the site to azax was left so no auto refresh feature.
+And was also unable to complete hosting on pythonanywhere.(Time issues)
 ## Requirements  (Prerequisites)
 Tools and packages required to successfully install this project.
 For example: